-5. Sean Halpin
+6. Sean Halpin

 The information displayed on his homepage is informative and concise.
 The pages about his work, on the other hand, are visually attractive.

 This makes it easier to get more clients.
-Remember: proper placement of CTA (Call To Action buttons) increases conversion rates.
+Remember: proper placement of CTA (call to action) buttons increases conversion rates.

-6. Tara Pixley
+7. Tara Pixley

-Tara Pixley’s online portfolio website example uses horizontal scrolling to navigate the website.
+With so much to showcase, Tara Pixley’s portfolio website uses horizontal scrolling to navigate the website.

-7. MDZ Design
+8. MDZ Design

 MDZ Design was founded by Stacey Mendez, who has commercialized and added value to customer focus products for more than a decade.